suren-m/cw/labs/02_kubernetes/01_setup.md

 1. Make sure that you are well aware of the directory you will be using for your labs.

-2. If you're on codespaces, note that `~/workspace` is the default directory that will open everytime you launch vs code.
+2. If you're on codespaces, note that `~/workspace` is the default directory that will open everytime you launch your codespace environment (vs code online).

 3. Set your current working directory to `cw_labs\kubernetes`.
 We will be storing our `k8s` related labs inside this directory.